12 steps to saving money for Christmas

 1. Set your Christmas budget early and stick to it

 Create a budget early on.
-You can do this by working out how many presents you’ll need to buy, how much you usually spend on each family member, how much the food bill will be, and how many safe, social distancing events you’ll want to attend.
+You can do this by working out how many presents you’ll need to buy, how much you usually spend on each family member, what your family budget looks like, how much the food bill will be, and how many safe, social distancing events you’ll want to attend.
 Taking everything into consideration means you can create a realistic budget; the hardest part is then sticking to it.

 2. Start saving as early as possible

 The earlier you start saving, the better.
 Since it’s already November, you may have already started saving.
 But thinking ahead, there’s no harm in starting to save for next year’s Christmas as soon as this one is over.
 For example, putting £10 a week into a pot (if possible) from the 1st of November means you will have an extra £80 for when it comes to the big day.

 3. Use a stocking for smaller, cheaper presents

 If you can’t afford one big present, why not fill a stocking with a few little cheaper gifts.
 A stocking filled with treats will make a lovely present without the hefty price tag..
 Plus, you could open this up to your extended family, which means you don’t have to spend as much on larger gifts.

 4. Shop the sales early

 Making the most of a sale is a great opportunity to grab yourself a bargain.
 Have in mind what gifts you want to get and keep an eye out for sales and discount codes to purchase those gifts at an even better price.
 One to get in the diary for is Black Friday!
 This year it is on 27th November, but many stores have a weeklong sale and release different offers each day.